crankyspock/rpi-pid-chamber/README.md

 Carefully turn the IBT_2 module/driver upside-down so the heat sink is facing upwards and screw the module to the tapped metal spacers.

 ## Construct the chamber out of XPS foam

+Read the safety data sheet of the XPS foam to confirm it is suitable.
+The XPS foam I use has a melting point of 75C, and the Safety Data Sheet states 'To avoid thermal decomposition, do not overheat.
+Keep away from direct sunlight and heat above 300 °C'.
+Make sure that the foam chamber will be the least of your worries!
+It is incompatible with VOCs, but the many layers of Mod Podge gives it both mechanical and chemical protection.
+For v2, a better suited XPS foam will be used - I was using what was at hand for the prototype.

 Make a close-fitting MDF skirt to support the XPS foam chamber.
 ![MDF shelf to support the enclosure](https://user-images.githubusercontent.com/56422704/194804841-80fb968f-5ce3-4871-893a-2cf5621d8a06.jpeg)
 The width must be able to accomodate the thickness of the XPS foam you are using.
 Measure out and cut the sides and the top.